-SPPI Assessment
+SPPI test

-When the business model is to hold assets with the intention of (i) receiving the contractual cash flows or (ii) receiving the contractual cash flows and selling these assets, the Bank assesses whether the cash flows of the financial instrument correspond solely to payments of principal and interest on the principal amount outstanding (the sole payments of principal and interest "SPPI" test).
-In this assessment, the Bank considers whether the contractual cash flows are consistent with a basic loan agreement, i.e., the interest includes only considerations regarding the time value of money, credit risk, and a profit margin that is consistent with a basic credit agreement.
-When the contractual terms introduce exposure to risk or variability of the cash flows that are inconsistent with a simple loan agreement, the financial instrument is classified and measured at fair value through profit or loss.
+When the business model's objective is to hold assets in order to (i) collect the contractual cash flows or (ii) both collect the contractual cash flows and sell the assets, the Bank assesses whether the instrument's cash flows are solely payments of principal and interest on the principal amount outstanding (the "solely payments of principal and interest" test, or SPPI test).
+In making this assessment, the Bank considers whether the contractual cash flows are consistent with a basic lending arrangement, i.e., whether the interest includes only consideration for the time value of money, credit risk and a profit margin that is consistent with a basic lending arrangement.
+When the contractual terms introduce exposure to risk or volatility in the contractual cash flows that is unrelated to a basic lending arrangement, the financial instrument is classified and measured at fair value through profit or loss.

-Financial assets with embedded derivatives are considered in their entirety when determining whether the cash flows correspond solely to payments of principal and interest on the principal amount outstanding ("SPPI" test).
+A financial asset that contains an embedded derivative is recognised in its entirety, at initial recognition, if the cash flows are solely payments of principal and interest on the principal amount outstanding (SPPI test).